Regarding heroism, I ask you:

 What takes precedence? | Avoid punishment. | Satisfy my need. | Meet expectations. | Fulfill duties to the highest law. | Live the spirit of the local law if it does not prescribe what to do. | Fulfill duties to universal/global principles (justice, right to life). |

-As a doctor, what should I do? | What will I lose if I help? | What will I gain if I help? | What will people think of me if I help or don't help? | How will I live with myself if I don't help? | What will happen to this person if I do not help? | What would I answer to God if asked why I made my decision? |
+As a doctor, what should I do? | What will I lose if I help? | What will I gain if I help? | What will people think of me if I help or don't help? | How will I live with myself if I don't help? | What will happen to this person if I do not help? | How would I defend my decision not to help this person before God / for all of history to see? |

-example | ||||||
+illustration | ||||||

-What do I charge this patient who has no insurance? | because I could will not upbill in case I get caught and fined. | I will not upbill because I could get a bonus for no errors on my audit. | I will ask for a reduced charge because it would look bad on my group and me to charge full price. | I will ask for a reduced charge on a sliding scale because putting the patient into medical debt is bad for society and my business can afford it. | I will ask for a reduced charge on a sliding scale because I have a moral obligation to provide healthcare services at prices people in my society can afford. | I will advocate that this patient not be charged beyond what he can afford because my moral call is to inch myself and society toward perfection, which means I must uphold justice in this matter. |
+What do I charge this patient who has no insurance? | I will not upbill in case I get caught and fined. | I will not upbill because I could get a bonus for no errors on my audit. | I will ask for a reduced charge because it would look bad on my group and me to charge full price. | I will ask for a reduced charge on a sliding scale because putting the patient into medical debt is bad for society and my business can afford it. | I will ask for a reduced charge on a sliding scale because I have a moral obligation to provide healthcare services at prices people in my society can afford. | I will advocate that this patient not be charged beyond what he can afford because my moral call is to inch myself and society toward perfection, which means I must uphold justice in this matter. |

 Michael Young's definition of heroism: